cgshep/little-schemer/README.md

   * "Applications of Continuations" – Daniel P. Friedman
   * "A Tutorial Introduction to the Lambda Calculus" – Raul Rojas

-## The Little Schemer Commandments
+## The Little and Seasoned Schemer Commandments

 1. The first condition when recursing through a list should be `(null? lat)` When recursing with numbers, ask `(zero? n)` and 'else'